New PSI Funding Opportunity: 2027 PSI Mid-Career Knowledge Translation (KT) Fellowship

 OR

-• a fellow who is a practising physician having direct patient care responsibilities, with a supervisor who has an academic appointment and that can provide the necessary research supervision and infrastructure (including administering the grant at the sponsoring institution).
+• A clinical fellow or a practicing physician without an academic appointment in Ontario having direct patient care responsibilities, with a supervisor who has an academic appointment and that can provide the necessary research supervision and infrastructure (including administering the grant at the sponsoring institution).
 A letter of support from this supervisor must be included in the application.

 Important Information in Funding Guidelines